 OFFICERS AND THEIR DUTIES

 Section l.
 Enumeration of Officers.
-The officers of this Association shall be a President who shall at all times be a Member of the Board of Directors, and a Secretary- Treasurer, and such other officers as the Board may from time to time by resolution create.
+The officers of this Association shall be a President, a Vice President, and a Secretary- Treasurer, and such other officers as the Board may from time to time by resolution create.
+All officers shall at all times be a Member of the Board of Directors

 Section 2.
 Election of Officers.
-The election of officers shall take place immediately after incorporation at the first meeting of the Board of Directors.
+The election of officers shall take place at the first meeting of the Board of Directors following each Annual Meeting .

 Section 3.
 Term.
-The officers of this Association shall be elected annually by the Board and each shall hold office for one (1) year unless he or she shall sooner resign, or shall be removed, or otherwise disqualified to serve.
+The officers shall hold office for staggered three (3) years and until the officer’s successor has been elected and qualified unless the officer shall sooner resign, or shall be removed, or is otherwise disqualified to serve.
+The officers elected at the first Board of Directors meeting following the 2023 Annual Meeting shall serve the following terms, and after the conclusion of their initial terms, the officers shall subsequently serve three (3) year terms: President, three (3) years; Vice President, two (2) years, and Secretary-Treasurer, one (1) year.
+Officers may be re-elected to the office they currently hold.

 Section 4.
 Special Appointments.
 The Board may elect such other officers as the affairs of the Association may require, each of whom shall hold office for such period, have such authority, and perform such duties as the Board may, from time to time, determine.

 Section 5.
 Resignation and Removal.
-Any Officer may be removed from office with or without cause by the Board.
+Any officer may be removed from office with or without cause by the Board.
 Any officer may resign at any time by giving written notice to the Board, the President or the Secretary.
 Such resignation shall take effect on the date of receipt of such notice or at any later time specified therein and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 Section 6.
 Vacancies.
 A vacancy in any office may be filled by appointment by the Board.
-The officer appointed to such vacancy shall serve for the remainder of the term of the officer he replaces.
+The officer appointed to such vacancy shall serve for the remainder of the term of the officer being replaced.

 Section 7.
 Multiple Offices.
 Any two (2) or more offices may be held by the same

-person.
+person, except no person may simultaneously serve as president and secretary.

 Section 8.
 Duties.
 The duties of the officers are as follows: